#1e1e1e

 A further benefit to batch editing is that the image editing process takes place in Photoshop.
 Editing your images with Photoshop's capabilities means you can create unique and professional-looking photo treatments that aren’t available with other software or stock libraries and then apply that same edit to multiple photos.

 Revisiting the scenario from above, imagine that you have been asked to resize and colour correct 500 images within the next two hours.
 If you were to go through and manually edit each image, it would be impossible to meet the deadline.
 Using Adobe’s batch editing capability, you only need to colour correct and resize one image.
-Photoshop remembers the edits you made to the original image and applies the same edits to the remaining images, saving you valuable time and ensuring you meet your deadline.
+Photoshop remembers the edits you made to the original image and applies the same edits to the remaining images, saving you valuable time and ensuring that you meet your deadline.

 Step 1: Set up your folders for an easy editing workflow

 In referencing your computer’s file directory, Photoshop automates the editing process, so you will need to have two clearly labelled folders.
-The first folder is the location for all the photos you want to edit, and the second folder is where all the edited photos will be saved to during the batch editing process.
+The first folder is the location for all the photos you want to edit and the second folder is where all the edited photos will be saved to during the batch editing process.

 Step 2: Use actions to record the steps for Photoshop to automate